noahvsb/pokepoly/README.md

 # ugentopoly
-ugentopoly - project objprog
+monopoly but in UGent style!

+# pros
+- good time guaranteed

+# cons
+- only in Dutch
+- online not supported
+- no houses/hotels

-# windows
+# windows and mac
-- in the `ugentopoly_nvs` folder there's a file called `ugentopoly.cmd`, double click it to run the game
+- open the `ugentopoly_win/mac` folder
+- run the `ugentopoly_exe.cmd/sh` by double-clicking